A Cognac Shot To Forget Bad Memories: Corrective Unlearning for Graph Neural Networks: Our Method:

 \section{Our Method: \ours}

 Our proposed unlearning method, \ours, requires access to the underlying graph $\mathcal{G}'$, the known set of entities to be deleted $S_f$, and the original model $\mathcal{M}$.
 We define $\mathcal{V}_f$ as the set of nodes whose influence is to be removed.
-For node unlearning, this is the same as the deletion entities $S_f$; for edge unlearning, this is the set of vertices connected to the edge set to be deleted.
+For node unlearning, $\mathcal{V}_f = S_f$; for edge unlearning, $\mathcal{V}_f$ is the set of vertices connected to the edge set to be deleted.
 Manipulated data has two main adverse effects on the trained GNN: 1) Message passing can propagate the influence of the manipulated entities $S_m$ on their neighborhood, and 2) The layers learn transformations to fit potentially wrong labels in $S_m$.
-We tackle these two problems using separate components, and in Figure \ref{fig:convergence} we show that these components of our method converge.
+Mitigating the effects of attacks first requires analysis of the impact of such attacks.
+The most general form of attack is Interclass Confusion \cite{goel2022towards}, which we show entangles the representations of two classes, below.